turkishviking/Python-Robocode/README.md

     - [x]  Physics is proportional to the map size
     - [ ]  Add Classe Reference in the wiki
     - [ ]  To prevent bot's to use Sockets, urllib2, and Sub/Multi Processing Module (more safe for users)
+    - [ ]  Window resizable (need to split the code in more file to clarify it).